-A PDF who is hired as an employee typically signs a contract with the University, through the supervising faculty member.
+A PDF who is appointed at UBC typically signs an employment agreement with the University.
 There are expectations on both sides.
 To prevent surprises, it is important that a frank discussion of the terms and conditions of an appointment takes place preceding any signatures.
 Below are some of the questions that should be asked of a supervising faculty member when considering a Postdoctoral position: